suyash023/rovio/README.md

 ## Who This Repository Is For

 This fork is intended for:
-- Robotics engineers deploying VIO on real hardware
+- Hobbyists, tinkerers and engineers deploying VIO on real hardware
 - Researchers benchmarking or extending ROVIO
 - ROS 2 users seeking a maintained ROVIO workflow